-You will pass the DESIGN or REDESIGN stage several times while going to iterations of the Design-Build-Test-Learn (DBTL) cycle.
+You will pass the Design or Redesign stage several times while going through iterations of the DBTL cycle.
 As such, stay open minded and keep your design modular, such that you can easily change and adjust it later on.
-Modularity is an important criteria for the design but also the implementation of an engineered biological system.
+Modularity is an important criterion for the design but will also help make the implementation of an engineered biological system easier.

 When starting your design, these are important questions to ask: